bswck/pleno/README.md

 - `nm` for listing symbols!

-  Consider this simple program from Anthony Sottile for generating UUIDs in C.
+  Consider this simple program I stole from one of Anthony Sottile's videos.

   ```c
   #include <uuid/uuid.h>